This article was published in February 2016 and updated in December 2018

 6) Hit the slopes

-Quebec City has the privilege of being just a short distance away from four different ski resorts, including Le Relais Centre which is just a 15 minute drive from Vieux-Quebec.
-Other notable resorts include Mont-Saint-Anne which has three hills to choose from, and Stoneham Mountain Resort which holds bragging rights as Canada’s largest night skiing area.
+Skiing is one of the most popular Quebec City getaways, with four different ski areas nearby including Le Relais Centre which is just a 15 minute drive from Vieux-Quebec.
+Other notable resorts include Mont-Sainte-Anne which has three hills to choose from, and Stoneham Mountain Resort which holds bragging rights as Canada’s largest night skiing area.

 7) Relax at a Scandinavian spa